Segment size optimization

 Please note that the query result might include overshadowed segments.

 In this case, you may want to see only rows of the max version per interval (pair of

 Once you find your segments need compaction, you can consider the below two options:

 - Turning on the automatic compaction of Coordinators.
 The Coordinator periodically submits compaction tasks to re-index small segments.
 To enable the automatic compaction, you need to configure it for each dataSource via Coordinator's dynamic configuration.
-See Compaction Configuration API and Compaction Configuration for details.
+For more information, see Automatic compaction.